wwoods/git-results/README.md

 TODO
 ----

+* -r(estartable) flag to indicate max transient failure time; if run and a -run exists, it will restart an existing experiment after a warning raw_input().
 * -i should create a temporary file; git-results should never execute a new test / commit if this file exists.
 * -run tags should be cleaned up by subsequent runs if they have been terminated